-7.1.1 - Installing the Nymi Agent By Using the Installation Wizard
+7.2.1 - Performing a Nymi Agent Installation or Update By Using the Installation Wizard

-Install the Nymi Agent application, which is included in the Nymi Runtime installation package, on a machine in the environment.
+Install the Nymi Agent application, which is included in the Nymi Runtime installation package, on a server in the environment.

 When you install the Nymi Runtime software, you can choose to install the Nymi Agent application only.